sholtodouglas/sholtodouglas.github.io/_posts/2020-12-18-LearningFromPlayAndLanguage.md

 # Introduction

-> "Can we enable fast transfer learning to new scenes or behaviours by using language to exand the available training data for imitation learning?"
+> "Can we enable fast transfer learning to new scenes or behaviours by using language to structure a joint trajectory embedding space between robot specific data and much larger, diverse set of human video?"

 ### Inspiration
 We were inspired to ask this question by a pair of papers, [Learning from play (LFP)](https://learning-from-play.github.io/) and [Grounding language in play (LangLMP)](https://arxiv.org/abs/2005.07648).
 These present a couple of important ideas: